wp-plugins/woocommerce-beans/readme.txt

 Yes, you can select the mode: "normal" or "light".

 = Can I move the position of Beans Plugin? =
-Yes, you can modify the position of the plugin using css.
+Yes, you can modify the position of the plugin on your website using css.

 == Screenshots ==